-- A7 Any management or monitoring plans, systems, programs or reports required to be developed and implemented by a condition of this environmental authority must be reviewed for effectiveness in minimising the likelihood of environmental harm every 2 years and amended immediately if required.
-The review must be documented and completed by an appropriately qualified person. - A8 Monitoring records or reports required under this environmental authority must be maintained and be readily accessible at the licensed place or at another location agreed to in writing by the administering authority for a period of not less than seven (7) years. - A9 The holder of this environmental authority must upon request from the administering authority, supply monitoring records, plans and reports in the form and by the means requested by the administering authority within five (5) business days. - All monitoring referred to in this environmental authority must be undertaken by an appropriately qualified person using monitoring equipment that is accurately calibrated and maintained in accordance with the manufacturer's specifications. - All analyses and tests required to be conducted under this environmental authority must be carried out by a laboratory that has NATA accreditation for such analyses and tests, except as otherwise authorised by the administering authority. - A12 The holder of this environmental authority must make reasonable efforts to provide safe and all-weather access to all monitoring locations required under this environmental authority where practicable and safe to do so.
-This includes: - (a) providing appropriate site infrastructure to gain safe all-weather access to monitoring locations during reasonably foreseeable events, where practicable and safe to do so; and - (b) developing and implementing contingency plans to facilitate sampling during extreme events where provision of site infrastructure is not safe or practical.
+- As Any management or monitoring plans, systems, programs or reports required to be developed and implemented by a condition of this environmental authority must be reviewed for effectiveness in minimising the likelihood of environmental harm every 3 years and amended immediately if required, unless otherwise specified in the conditions of this environmental authority.
+The review must be documented and completed by an appropriately qualified person. - A9 Monitoring records or reports required under this environmental authority must be maintained and be readily accessible at the licensed place or at another location agreed to in writing by the administering authority for a period of not less than seven (7) years. - A10 The holder of this environmental authority must upon request from the administering authority, supply monitoring records, plans and reports in the form and by the means requested by the administering authority within five (5) business days. - All monitoring referred to in this environmental authority must be undertaken by an appropriately qualified person using monitoring equipment that is accurately calibrated and maintained in accordance with the manufacturer's specifications. - All analyses and tests required to be conducted under this environmental authority must be carried out by a laboratory that has NATA accreditation for such analyses and tests, except as otherwise authorised by the administering authority. - A13 The holder of this environmental authority must make reasonable efforts to provide safe and all-weather access to all monitoring locations required under this environmental authority where practicable and safe to do so.
+This includes: - (a) providing appropriate site infrastructure to gain safe all-weather access to monitoring locations during reasonably foreseeable events, where practicable and safe to do so; and

+(b) developing and implementing contingency plans to facilitate sampling during extreme events where provision of site infrastructure is not safe or practical.